Cats in the City | TANDEM Cat® clinical case and authority library

 TANDEM Cat® Groomed Awake

-Start here for the broadest explanation of the TANDEM Cat® clinical model, non-sedated high-risk grooming, and trauma-informed feline care architecture.
+Start here for the broadest account of non-sedated high-risk grooming, trauma-informed handling, team support, and the infrastructure required to make awake care possible.

 Senior cat showing pre-felt somatic entrapment syndrome before decompression